-\eliz{In NGC 5728, region 17 is indicated as a white star in Figure \ref{fig:5728_BPTS_U}, with the white color denoting its location at the greatest distance from the nucleus and the star symbol highlighting its star-forming nature.
+Region 17 of NGC 5728 is indicated as a white star in Figure \ref{fig:5728_BPTS_U}, with the white color denoting its location at the greatest distance from the nucleus and the star symbol highlighting its star-forming nature.
 In the BPT diagrams, this region is located well within the star-forming zone, below the Kewley line and even further below the SF$\zeta$ line, suggesting minimal influence from high CR ionization.
 This interpretation is further supported by its position away from the jets (magenta-shaded area in Figure \ref{fig:chosen_apertures}i).
-As such, region 17 is important, as it exhibits line ratios that are consistent with pure star formation and minimal CR impact and provides a baseline for contrasting with jet-impacted or CR-enhanced regions within NGC 5728.} Subsequently, regions 10 and 13, marked as lilac and almost white stars in Figure \ref{fig:5728_BPTS_U}, occupy the in between zone above the Kewley line though still falling under the SF$\zeta$ boundary in Figure \ref{fig:sfzeta_line}, and originate from a region that are closer to the jets, so are possibly affected by CRs.
-This confirms that regions like 10 and 13 are representative of how CR-enhanced star-forming models can explain elevated line ratios in certain parts of NGC 5728, bridging the gap between classical star-forming excitation and AGN-like signatures without requiring a dominant AGN contribution.
+As such, region 17 is important, as it exhibits line ratios that are consistent with pure star formation and minimal CR impact and provides a baseline for contrasting with jet-impacted or CR-enhanced regions within NGC 5728.
+Subsequently, regions 10 and 13, marked in lilac and almost white stars in Figure \ref{fig:5728_BPTS_U}, occupy the in-between zone above the Kewley line, while still falling bellow the SF$\zeta$ boundary shown in Figure \ref{fig:sfzeta_line}.
+These regions originate from areas closer to the jets and are therefore possibly affected by CRs.
+This confirms that regions such as 10 and 13 are representative of how CR-enhanced star-formation models can explain elevated line ratios in certain parts of NGC 5728, bridging the gap between classical star-forming excitation and AGN-like signatures without requiring a dominant AGN contribution.

-Finally, regions closer to the nucleus and the jets, displayed as cyan squares in Fig. ~\ref{fig:sfzeta_line}, are landing above the SF$\zeta$ line, making these areas consistent with CR-driven and AGN ionization scenario.
-Moreover, lime green thin diamonds in Fig.~\ref{fig:sfzeta_line}, representing intermediate regions not so far away from the jets, land near the SF$\zeta$ line and could be either reproduced by AGN or star-forming with CRs models.
-These boundaries are useful in characterizing the intermediate region that is consistent with both AGN-dominated models and those involving star formation combined with CR ionization ($\zeta_\text{CR} \sim 10^{-13},\rm{s^{-1}}$).
+Finally, regions closer to the nucleus and the jets, displayed as cyan squares in Fig. ~\ref{fig:sfzeta_line}, lie above the SF$\zeta$ line, making these areas consistent with CR-driven and AGN ionization scenario.
+Moreover, thin lime green diamonds in Fig.~\ref{fig:sfzeta_line}, representing intermediate regions far from the jets, lie near the SF$\zeta$ line and can be reproduced either by AGN or star-formation models with CRs.
+These boundaries are useful in characterizing the intermediate region that is consistent with both the AGN-dominated models and those involving star formation combined with CR ionization ($\zeta_\text{CR} \sim 10^{-13},\rm{s^{-1}}$).
 Our analysis of NGC 5728 underscores the value of such revised boundaries for interpreting emission-line diagnostics, particularly in spatially resolved regions influenced by CRs.